No Certificate, No Categorical Speech Act: A Brouwerian Assertibility Constraint for Public Reason: Assertibility and Interface Semantics for High-Stakes AI

 \subsubsection{Forcing for Thresholds}

-In standard deployments, systems treat point estimates as sufficient grounds for assertion or denial.
-On an \textit{intuitionist} reading, however, epistemic commitment arises precisely at the decision point itself.
-To assert that a score exceeds or falls below a threshold is to claim the availability of a construction, and without such a construction no warrant for assertion or denial is in place.
+Standard deployments often treat point estimates as sufficient grounds for assertion or denial.
+By contrast, an intuitionistic witness semantics locates epistemic commitment at the decision point itself.
+To assert that a score crosses a threshold is to claim the availability of a construction, without which no warrant is in place.

-Consider a scalar-valued model $f: X \rightarrow \mathbb{R}$ and a fixed rational threshold $\tau \in \mathbb{Q}$, and write $s(x) = f(x)$.
-For deployed systems operating at finite precision, it is no loss of generality to treat the public threshold $\tau$ as rational, or as a rational approximation fixed by the declared regime.
-By contrast, in an \textit{idealized} intuitionistic setting for real analysis, $s(x)$ is not a fully determinate point of the classical continuum but a constructive real number.
+Consider a scalar-valued model $f:X\rightarrow\mathbb R$ and a fixed rational threshold $\tau\in\mathbb Q$, and write $s(x)=f(x)$.
+Under this semantics, $s(x)$ is represented as a constructive real, available through successively refined rational approximations.

 For each natural number $n$, one can compute a rational approximation $q_n(x)$ together with an explicit error margin $\varepsilon_n(x) > 0$ such that